Hoddle Highway: 1969 Melbourne Transportation Plan

 The Hoddle Street – Punt Road – Barkly Street corridor was designated in the 1969 Melbourne Transportation Plan as the F2 Freeway.
 Part of the F2 Freeway would have connected St Kilda Junction to the Metropolitan Ring Road at the Hume Freeway (Craigieburn Bypass), via the Hoddle Highway and Merri Creek.

-Hoddle Street Massacre
+Hoddle Street massacre

-In 1987, Hoddle Street was the site of a deadly shooting spree known as the Hoddle Street massacre.
+In 1987, Hoddle Street was the site of a deadly shooting spree.
 The perpetrator, 19-year-old army recruit Julian Knight, killed seven people and injured 19 others during his rampage.
-He is currently serving seven consecutive terms of life imprisonment.
+Knight was sentenced to serve seven consecutive terms of life imprisonment.